jsherling/classic-blog/index.md

 ---
 layout: static-pages
-title: Guest Authors & A Well Read Blog
+title: Guest Authors & A Classic Blog
 ---

 We are thrilled to be able to offer excerpts from the latest efforts of authors